 - Regional routes serviced by some Airbus A330 and Boeing 777-200 and -300 aircraft have angled seats in a 2-2-2 or 2-3-2 layout—try to avoid this aircraft if you can

 The most modern aircraft in the fleet, the A350, is gradually replacing the older A330s.
-It has been introduced between Hong Kong and Melbourne, Brisbane and Perth, with Sydney to follow from 27 October 2019.
+It has been introduced between Hong Kong and Sydney, Melbourne, Brisbane and Perth.

 Premium Economy can be found mostly on medium- and long-haul routes in a 2-3-2 or 2-4-2 configuration.